rmosolgo/graphql-ruby/guides/execution/next.md

----
-layout: guide
-doc_stub: false
-search: true
-section: Execution
-title: New Execution Module
+# New Execution Module
-desc: Background on GraphQL-Ruby's new execution approach
-index: 1
----

-GraphQL-Ruby has a new execution engine, {{ "GraphQL::Execution::Next" | api_doc }}.
+GraphQL-Ruby has a new execution engine, [GraphQL::Execution::Next](rdoc-ref:GraphQL::Execution::Next).
 It's much faster and less memory-consuming than the existing execution engine, but requires some care in migrating.

 This feature is in heavy development, so if you give it a try and run into any problems, please open an issue on GitHub!